psf/policies/docs/us.pycon.org/Privacy-Policy.md

 #### COOKIES

 As you browse the PyCon US website (and the sites of third party providers contracted to provide services), those sites may place cookies on your computer.
-The cookies used by the PyCon website are strictly functional cookies and have no marketing purpose.
+The cookies used by the PyCon US website are strictly functional cookies and have no marketing purpose.
 For any third party provider, please see that provider's cookie policy.

 #### PRESENTER OR AUTHOR INFORMATION